Southwest credit cards are among the

 Get 100,000 Southwest Bonus Points

 Bonus offers on the Southwest credit cards will range from 25,000 to 60,000 points.
-50,000-point offers tend to pop up a few times a year, and 60,000 points is the highest bonus from Southwest that we’ve seen offered.
+50,000-point offers tend to pop up a few times a year, and 60,000 points is the highest bonus from Southwest that we’ve seen offered so far.

-40,000 on the personal cards is on the low side historically, but it is worth applying for Southwest credit cards now if you can pair the personal version with the 60,000-point offer on the Southwest Premier Business card because that’s an average of 50,000 points per card.
+40,000 points on the personal cards is on the low side historically, but it is still worth applying for Southwest credit cards if you can pair the personal version with the 60,000-80,000-point offer on the Southwest Performance Business card because that’s at least an average of 50,000 points per card.

-When you combine the bonus offers of the personal and business cards, it is fairly easy to reach the 110,000 qualifying points necessary to earn the Companion Pass.
-Southwest Rapid Rewards points are valued at ~1.57 cents each when flying Wanna Get Away fares, so those 110,000 points can be worth over $1,700 in travel (110,000 * $0.0157).
-And since your companion flies for free with you, the value of your points are double, meaning you will actually get $3,400 in travel for you and your companion for less than $200 in annual fees.
+When you combine the bonus offers of the personal and business cards, it is fairly easy to reach the 125,000 qualifying points necessary to earn the Companion Pass.
+Southwest Rapid Rewards points are valued at ~1.57 cents each when flying Wanna Get Away fares, so those 125,000 points can be worth over $1,900 in travel (125,000 * $0.0157).
+And since your companion flies for free with you, the value of your points doubles, meaning you will actually get $3,800 in travel for you and your companion for about $300 in annual fees.
 That’s quite the deal!

 Southwest Credit Card Benefits

-Both of the personal versions of the Southwest credit card offer similar benefits:
+All personal versions of the Southwest credit card offer more or less the same benefits:

-- Each will earn 2 points per $1 spent on Southwest and their preferred hotel and car rental partners and 1 point at all other merchants.
+- Each will earn 2-3 points per $1 spent on Southwest purchases.

 - Sign-up bonuses have traditionally been the same for each card.